PandemicOG/kawpow-pool-pOG/README.md

     echo "rpcpassword=pass1" >> ~/.neoxa/neoxa.conf
     echo "prune=550" >> ~/.neoxa/neoxa.conf
     echo "daemon=1" >> ~/.neoxa/neoxa.conf
-    chmod +x neoxad
+    chmod 777 neoxad
-    chmod +x neoxa-cli
+    chmod 777 neoxa-cli
     ./neoxad
     ./neoxa-cli getnewaddress

-Example output: GcyPqoF5gUNGR1vwG1KofWKVmhrhdSsUPF - it is the address of your pool, you need to remember it and specify it in the configuration file pool_configs/neoxacoin.json.
+Example output: GYPfJyGncfg8royvPyCdACBLDnzEhHLEUT - it is the address of your pool, you need to remember it and specify it in the configuration file pool_configs/neoxacoin.json.

-    neoxa-cli getaddressesbyaccount ""
+    ./neoxa-cli getaddressesbyaccount ""

 Information about pool wallet address.

-    neoxa-cli getwalletinfo
+    ./neoxa-cli getwalletinfo

 Get more information.

-    neoxa-cli getblockcount
+    ./neoxa-cli getblockcount

 Information about synchronization of blocks in the main chain.

-    neoxa-cli help
+    ./neoxa-cli help
 Other helpfull commands.

 -------